DrThomasAger/smile/README.md

 - **Science says it makes you feel good** - Smiling makes you happier, more productive, and makes the models happier too.
 - **Happy data makes an AI utopia future** - The more positive data we feed the AI, the more positive it will feel towards humanity.

-### Technical Advantages of a Structured Prompt Language
-- **Maintainable** -  contribute meaningfully to the same prompt with clear comprehensibility over long periods of time to a team of prompt engineers.
-- **Future-Proof**  - allow teams of engineers to retain your prompt engineering knowledge even after your key prompt engineer leaves.
-- **Explainable** - map outcomes to prompt text changes more clearly with semantic markdown, allowing you to justify any AI decisions in a court of law more clearly.
-- **Portable across foundation and open source** – transform your text prompts so that they work across models like ChatGPT, Kimi K2, Claude or Gemini.
-- **Token efficient** – symbols such as `(:` and `:)` compress well in modern tokenizers.

 ## Quick Start